jd-anabi/functional-programming/algorithmic-de-bruijn.md

 # Outline of Algorithm
-The following (pseudo-) code represents a rough outline on how to go about implementing this mixed index notation in Haskell.
+The following (pseudo-) code represents a rough outline on how to go about implementing this mixed index notation in Haskell [NOTE: We are using \ to represent &lambda;].

 ```haskell
 deBruijn (EAbs x e) =